StefanoPernat/iOS-Programming/README.md

 I also practiced creating views programmatically, in this way I learned about iOS views hierarchy.

 > **Bronze Challenge**: Remove all the constraints from **View Conroller** interface and then add them back in.
 Try to do this without consulting the book.

+## Text Input and Delegation

+WorldTrotter tought me about UITextField properties, property observers, computed properties and closures.
+I learned also to use in a very simple way the UIGestureRecognizer, last but not least I learned about delegates.

+> **Bronze Challenge**: the user can enter alphabetic characters either by using a bluetooth keyboard or by pasting copied text into the text field.
+Fix the issue
+> *Hint*: use NSCharacterSet class